PrashanthSingaravelan/LeetCode/README.md

 ## Memoization
 ID | Challenges  | Solution Scripts |
 |:------:|------------|:---------:|
+[Final Prices With a Special Discount in a Shop]

 ## DataBase Challenges
 ID | Challenges  | Solution Scripts |